Ted's Hiking World Hidden Canyon & Weeping Rock

 Easy walking at times

 A long flat wall is covered with moss.
 This place is beautiful.
-Soon the going becomes more problematical, as some hands-on scrambling is required.
+Soon the going becomes more problematical, with some hands-on scrambling required.

 *